 Dunkerley, who works for the federal government as a junior analyst with Innovation, Science and Economic Development Canada, came to uOttawa as a mature student, at age 36.
 He completed a master’s in World Literatures and Cultures at the Faculty of Arts.

 “It was a fantastic experience, and reinvigorating,” he said.
 “I was constantly challenged to stretch my mind in different ways — it was somewhat similar to running!”
 He recalls fondly the support of professors such as Joerg Esleben and Jorge Carlos Guerrero, who “helped me get the most out of my education here.”

 Level playing field

 He also received “great support” from Access Service, the University office that seeks to level the academic playing field for students with temporary or permanent disabilities.
 “Staff were always very personable and accommodating,” he said.

 Dunkerley encourages other people with disabilities “to try to see the glass as half full and your disability as an advantage and a strength.
 It’s part of who you are, and not something that defines you.”

 He laced up his shoes again on August 27 for the Je Cours 10-kilometre road race in Quebec City.
 "After that, I’ll continue to do what I love — travelling, reading, writing, playing guitar — and, of course, running.”

-Jason Dunkerley and guide Jérémie Venne running their 1,500-metre silver-medal race.
-Photo: Yonathan Kellerman/Athletics Canada
+Jason Dunkerley and guide Jérémie Venne running their silver-medal race in London.
+Photo: Yonathan Kellerman / Athletics Canada